Emmanuel Rivera Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- Padres pitchers combine to allow the eighth-fewest home runs in baseball (127 total, 1.1 per game).
+- The Padres allow the ninth-fewest home runs in baseball (129 total, 1.1 per game).

-- In his last time out on Sunday against the Los Angeles Dodgers, the lefty tossed five innings, allowing three earned runs while surrendering four hits.
+- In his last time out on Sunday, the lefty threw three innings against the Los Angeles Dodgers, allowing six earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.